 An introduction to the history, techniques and applications of biotechnology.
 Topics include cell structure and microscopy; cellular chemistry and physiology; DNA, RNA and protein isolation and purification; blot techniques; PCR; medical and botanical biotech; the biotechnology industry.
 Laboratory required.
+Pre-requisite: BIOL 121 or BIOL 221 or instructor consent.
 (4 credit, 3 lecture, 2 lab)